elixir-webrtc/ex_webrtc/guides/intro.md

 * video playback can only start from a keyframe

 Thus, it's very important not to lose the keyframes, or in the case of loss, swiftly respond to keyframe requests from the receiving peer and produce a new keyframe, as typically (at least in WebRTC) intervals between unprompted keyframes in a video stream can be counted in tens of seconds.
-As you probably realize, 15-second video freeze would be quite disastrous!
+As you probably realize, a 15-second video freeze would be quite disastrous!
 It's also important to request a new keyframe when a new peer that's supposed to receive media joins, so they can start video playback right away instead of waiting.